unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

   # Basic formatting

     Paragraphs are separated by one or more blanklines.
-Sections consist of section titles followed by zero or more paragraphs or other section elements (such as subsections).
+Sections have a title and 0 or more paragraphs or other section elements.
-    Sections can be empty.

     Text can be bold, *italicized*, ~~strikethrough~~, or `monospaced`.